 What is Object Storage?

-There are three types of traditional storage systems
+There are three types of traditional object storage service

 Object Storage Protocols

 Getting Object Storage Ready for the Enterprise

 Natively, object storage systems speak RESTful / HTTP protocols, the same ‘language’ as the Internet.
 Because of this native support for Web protocols, an object storage system is perfectly suited to Web 2.0, Cloud-native and XaaS use cases.
 Historically, this Web-centricity was considered an impediment to adoption by mainstream enterprise applications, which use traditional NFS, SMB, or SCSI interfaces.
 However, this has changed with the rise of cloud computing, mobile applications, and cloud-native applications which all use HTTP to provide and access services.